2 Ironclad Emotional Support Animal Laws (Updated 2019)

 The Fair Housing Amendments Act of 1988, commonly known as FHA, requires apartments and housing communities that ordinarily restrict pets to make “reasonable accommodation” for ESAs.

-In short, that means that verified ESA owners cannot be denied housing, just as individuals in a wheelchair or with a disability cannot be denied housing based on their condition.
+In short, that means that verified ESA owners (i.e. owners who have an ESA letter written by a Licensed Mental Health Professional) cannot be denied housing, just as individuals in a wheelchair or with a disability cannot be denied housing based on their condition.

 In order to be protected by FHA laws, the ESA owner must have a diagnosed disability and provide documentation to the property owner or housing representative.

-These sites claim that to make your pet an emotional support dog or other ESA all you need is to be “registered” in their database and put an emotional support dog vest on fido.
-This neglects the key point of emotional support animals: they are for people with diagnosed disabilities.
+These sites claim that to make your pet an Emotional Support Dog or other ESA all you need is to be “registered” in their database and put an emotional support dog vest on fido.
+This neglects the key point of Emotional Support Animals: they are for people with diagnosed disabilities.
+Furthermore, wearing an emotional support animal vest is not required for your animal.

-Most airlines and landlords will ask for verified proof of a disability in the form of an emotional support animal letter.
-Make sure you are prepared with a correctly-written letter from CertaPet.
+Most airlines and landlords will ask for verified proof of a disability in the form of an Emotional Support Animal letter.
+Make sure you are prepared with a correctly-written letter (aka only done by an LMHP!) from CertaPet.
+If you want to know how to get an Emotional Support Animal Letter, click here to get started.

 I Already Have an ESA Letter, Should I Use an Emotional Support Dog Registration Site Too?

-Absolutely not.
 As stated above, registration sites offer no value.
-There is no such thing as an “official emotional support animal registry.”
-This also goes for sites with names similar to “United States dog registry,”US Animal Registry,” and “service dog registry of America.”
+There is no such thing as an “Official Emotional Support Animal Registry or Emotional Support Dog Registry.”
+This also goes for sites with names similar to “United States Dog Registry,” “US Animal Registry,” and “Service Dog Registry of America.”

 Can a Landlord Deny an Emotional Support Animal?